Klaim/stdcxx-privext/proposal/draft.md

 In summary, this proposal makes the following changes to the standard:

-* Allow user to declare class methods which are not present in the class definition.
+* Allow the programmer to declare class methods which are not present in the class definition.
 All of these methods will have private access control.
-* In the class definition, allow the user to provide the static keyword after a method declaration, with the same meaning as if it appeared before the method declaration.
+* In the class definition, allow the programmer to provide the static keyword after a method declaration, with the same meaning as if it appeared before the method declaration.
-* If a static method is declared in the class definition, allow the user to optionally include the static keyword after the method signature in the method definition.
+* If a static method is declared in the class definition, allow the programmer to optionally include the static keyword after the method signature in the method definition.
 This keyword will have no effect.
-* If a non-static method is declared in the class definition, adding the static keyword after the method signature in the method defintion will result in a compiler error.
+* If a non-static method is declared in the class definition, adding the static keyword before or after the method signature in the method definition will result in a compiler error.
 * If a class method is declared and is not present in the class definition, the user may add the static keyword before the method signature to give